STAR Kids Program Support Unit Operational Procedures Handbook

 3320 Service Planning for Medically Dependent Children Program Services

 The MCO must initiate a reassessment for MDCP to determine and validate the need for continued services listed on the SK-ISP for each member before the end date of the annual STAR Kids Screening and Assessment Instrument (SK-SAI).
-The MCO must ensure all member reassessment activities, including submitting the SK-ISP to the TMHP LTCOP, are completed no earlier than 90 days and no later than 30 days before the expiration of the member's current SK-ISP on file.
+The MCO must ensure all member reassessment activities, including submitting the SK-ISP to the TMHP LTCOP, are completed no earlier than 90 days and by 30 days before the expiration of the member's current SK-ISP on file.
 Failure to complete and submit timely reassessments may result in the member losing MDCP or Medicaid eligibility.

 3321 Medically Dependent Children Program Individual Service Plan Revision